Curriculum

 Curriculum Overviews

 Please click on the documents below to see the termly overviews of the subjects covered in each class.
-MFL will not appear on these as it is taught discretely.
-Please see the Languages page for coverage.

 Year 1 - Sycamore Class

-Year 2 Hazel Class
+Year 2- Hazel class

 Year 3 - Maple Class